Note: Currently, Indiepolis has two different styles, white (new) and black (old).

 All tags are user-generated and each has its own definition.
 They are stored publicly in Tags Bank, but only registered users can add, edit or delete tags.

 Tags in tags bank are categorized alphabetically.
 Press CTRL+F (Windows) or CMD+F (Mac) to search for a specific tag or keyword.

 When selecting tags, it's not necessarily "the more, the better".
 Pick only suitable ones.
 If you cannot find any, you can create your own.
 If you have trouble creating one, here's an example:

 - Go to Google or Wikipedia, and type in the genre or sub-genre you are looking for.
 Copy-paste its name and definition and submit.

 New tag's definition should be concise, and it should not be too unique to be used by other users.
 You can use your new tag immediately, but it won't show up in others' tags banks until validation.
 This process usually takes less than 24 hours.

 To use your own tag, select the last category in tags bank, which lists all tags created by your account.

-Every tag shows how many users are currently using it.
+Every tag shows how many requests and books are currently using it.